 1.0 Disease

-of sperm, Man passed on disease to his cousin.
-[1] Diamond is another one who speculates that this may
+instead of sperm, Man passed on disease to his cousin.
+[1] Diamond is another one who speculates

-have been a cause of the Neanderthal's demise.
-[2] The experts have not yet discarded disease,
+that this may have been a cause of the Neanderthal's demise.
+[2] The experts have not yet discarded

-presumably imported by the unwitting invaders.
-[3] (Perhaps they watched Flintstone reruns before
+disease, presumably imported by the unwitting invaders.
+[3] (Perhaps they watched Flintstone reruns

-writing their opinions.)
+before writing their opinions.)
 We've seen this movie before.
-The Conquistador coughs and hundreds of Aztecs
+The Conquistador coughs and hundreds

-Nature had not yet invented crowd diseases.
-[4] Not a single large-bodied predator in the history of life on
+Mother Nature had not yet invented crowd diseases.
+[4] Not a single large-bodied predator in the history

 domestication, a breeding ground for contagious diseases.
 Crowd and contagious diseases are non-